 App store algorithms become more and more sophisticated and complex.
 Previous research and tricks might not have the same impact anymore as they used to.
 Nevertheless, keyword optimization is still a crucial part of your ASO strategy.

 How do you do keyword research for app store optimization?
 Every app store keyword research starts with building a comprehensive list of keywords that are relevant to the functionality of your app.
-This could involve brainstorming, reading competitors app descriptions, analyzing app store’s auto-suggestions etc. But to really make a difference you need to take your keyword research one step further.
+This could involve brainstorming, reading competitors, app descriptions, analyzing app store’s auto-suggestions, etc. But to really make a difference you need to take your ASO keyword research one step further.
 Discover below our five tips to find new keyword opportunities for your app:

-1. Analyze your current performance to prioritize your keyword research
+1. Analyze your current performance to prioritize your app store keyword research

 Before diving into researching new keyword opportunities or understanding app store search behaviour in your category you need to have a look at your app’s current ranked keywords.
 Not only will this step uncover low hanging fruit, it is a critical step to help you prioritize your keyword research.